mtimoxenko/media-workbench/README.md

 - **Reporting and Analytics**: Advanced tools for reporting and analyzing operational data.

 ## Getting Started
-To get started with NOC-ME-Workbench, follow these steps:
+To get started with Media-Workbench, follow these steps:

 1. **Setup**: Clone the repository and set up the project environment.
 2. **Configuration**: Configure the application settings as per your NOC requirements.